lohcoh/lohcoh-core/lohcoh-docs/docs/Configurator.md

 	- Add an additional Report to the your application's Report menu for a specific client/tenant
 		Uses: Uses: metadata(ui report contribution), context (client/tenant)

-	- Add an extra field to a form when the current user
+	- Add an extra field to a form when the current user belongs to specific Department.

 	- Change the layout of your application's Employee form depending on the employee's Business Group, since different Business Groups prioritize different information.